xykss/rbot/README.md

 # RBOT C2

-If you think this is a backdoor please submit the proof as an issue or fork to this repository otherwise fuck off, sincerely bleach.

-2328 Lines of code and counting
+If you have proof that this is a backdoor, post it in an issue or fork the repo.
+If not, don’t waste our time. - switch 2328 Lines of code and counting

 Non-profit C2 for anyone trying to build from scratch.